mdavidson9/docs.balsamiq.com/content/jira/transition-guide.md

 ## Customers with Active or Recently Expired Maintenance for Mockups for JIRA

-If the maintenance on your Mockups for JIRA license is current or expired in the last 3 months, we will be migrating your license to Mockups 3 for JIRA Cloud for you (we emailed details to your billing and technical contacts on March 15, 2016).
+If the maintenance on your Mockups for JIRA license was current or recently expired as of April 4, 2016 we migrated your license to Mockups 3 for JIRA Cloud for you (we emailed details to your billing and technical contacts on March 15, 2016).

 We of course will be honoring the maintenance time you already purchased.